fireship-io/fireship.io/hugo/content/lessons/flutter-radial-menu-staggered-animations/index.md

 ### Profiling Animation Performance

-I highly recommend running your app on a real device to make use Flutter's [Performance Profiling](https://flutter.dev/docs/testing/ui-performance) tools.
-As you long as you maintain 60 frames-per-second FPS your app should be perceived as "butter smooth" 🥞.
+I highly recommend running your app on a real device to make use of Flutter's [Performance Profiling](https://flutter.dev/docs/testing/ui-performance) tools.
+As long as you maintain 60 frames-per-second (FPS), your app should be perceived as "butter smooth" 🥞.
 As you can see from the profile below the animation has plenty of room to spare on a Pixel 2.
 Smaller blue bars means faster rendering for each frame (they will become red when perf starts to degrade).

 {{< figure src="img/flutter-perf.png" alt="flutter animation performance at 60FPS" >}}